 - You will be asked to change out of your blouse and bra, and provided a gown to wear for the exam.

-- The ultrasound covers the entire breast and lymph nodes and takes about 20 to 30 minutes.
+- The ultrasound covers the entire breast and takes about 20 to 30 minutes.

 Breast Ultrasound Screening is permanently recorded for your physician’s review and follow-up.
 The breast imagers will interpret the ultrasound images and send a report to you and your doctor in a couple of days following your examination.